doronbarasch/zumiez-qa-assignment/README.md

     After running a test, enter into terminal: npx playwright show-report

     Alternatively, use a file explorer to open the index.html file in the playwright-reports folder.
 Note that this will be the report for the most recent test run

+I've also included screenshots of the most recent test run and the HTML file of that report in the repository.
+See 'Zumiez Playwright Test Report.html' for the HTML report and any of the .pngs for screenshots

 Project Structure: